Smartdevs17/baseleague/README.md

 2. The match automatically moves to "Active Matches" once both bets are placed

 **After the match finishes:**
-- The backend oracle service fetches the final score from the FPL API
+- Chainlink Functions automatically fetches the final score from the FPL API
-- The result is submitted to the smart contract
+- The result is stored on-chain via the ResultsConsumer contract
 - Winners can settle the match and receive their share of the prize pool
 - Alice wins if Arsenal wins, Bob wins if Chelsea wins, or both get refunded if it's a draw